 Tips on How to Determine That You Have a Crush on Someone

-Meeting that special someone will change your life.
+Finding that special someone will change your life.
 But love isn't just about holding hands and saying nice things to one another.
 The fact is that love is almost always the fruit of a crush.
-Love sometimes starts the first time you see someone, when your heart beats wildly to say, "This is it."
+Love sometimes starts the first time you see someone when your heart beats wildly saying, "This is it."

 So what is a crush anyway?
 A crush is someone you think stands out from the crowd.
 You see him or her in a different light from others, and the crush is usually someone you admire.
 You might admire that person’s physical appearance, personable attitude, academic performance, or unique talent.
 Scientists say that seeing your crush helps your heart get stronger and healthier.
 So you know what to do if you want a healthy heart.
 If you have a crush for almost three months and still like him or her, I believe it means you are in love.

 But what if you aren't sure?
-Here's how you can tell if you have a crush one somebody.
+Here's how you can tell if you have a crush on somebody.